php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 ![PHP8 Appreciate Terminal](https://user-images.githubusercontent.com/2817002/124182783-3fd52f80-daaf-11eb-973a-82ae81451efc.png)

-## What to Expect

-When you start the PHP 8 Appreciate workshop you will be presented with the following menu:
+## Pick an Exercise and Start Solving the Problem

-These exercises have been put in an order we believe increases in difficulty as you go along.
+The exercises have been put in an order we believe increases in difficulty as you go along.
 Don’t worry though, some things may click easier than others.

 Select an exercise, using your arrow keys to navigate, and enter to select.
 Read the problem (along with any hints and tips) and try to put together your own solution.